Skip to main content

 Farm Management Deposits: A Smart EOFY Strategy for Farmers

-As the end of the financial year draws near, it’s time to bring Farm Management Deposits (FMDs) back into focus.
-Whether you’re wrapping up seeding, managing livestock or just trying to stay on top of cash flow, now is the time to be thinking of tax planning – and the FMD scheme remains one of the most effective tools for doing just that.
+When the end of the financial year draws near, it’s time to bring Farm Management Deposits (FMDs) back into focus.
+Whether you’re wrapping up seeding, managing livestock or just trying to stay on top of cashflow, it is the time to be thinking of tax planning – and the FMD scheme remains one of the most effective tools for doing just that.

 Why FMD’s Matter